linnykoleh/Spring/Notes.md

    - 3** - redirect
    - 4** - client error (404 Not found, 405 Method Not Allowed, 409 Conflict,...)
    - 5** - server error
+- Scalability
+	- The statelessness, the cacheability and the layered system constraints of the REST architectural style allows for scaling a REST web service
+	- Statelessness ensures that requests can be processed by any node in a cluster of services without having to consider server-side state.
+- Interoperability
+	- A REST service can support different formats for the resource representation transferred to  clients and allow for clients to specify which format it wants to receive data in.
+		- XML
+		- JSON
+		- HTML
+	- REST resources are commonly identified using URIs, which do not depend on any particular language or implementation
+    - The REST architectural style allows for a fixed set of operations on resources.

 ### Accessing Request/Response Data

 - Annotate incoming data with `@RequestBody`